+The OTA out-of-band emissions requirement for SAN type 2-O shall not exceed each applicable limit in 9.7.4.3 of TS 38.108 [2].

 The requirements shall apply whatever the type of transmitter considered and for all transmission modes foreseen by the manufacturer's specification.
 For a RIB operating in multi-carrier, the requirements apply to SAN channel bandwidths of the outermost carrier for the frequency ranges defined in clause 6.6.4.1.